traceloop/openllmetry/GOVERNANCE.md

 ## Maintainers

-Maintainers are responsible for the overall security, quality and integrity of the project.
-They propose, manage, review, approve/reject major change and enhancement requests.
-They also have the ability to merge code into the project.
+Maintainers are responsible for the overall security, quality, and integrity of the project.
+They propose, manage, review, and approve/reject major change and enhancement requests.
+They also can merge code into the project.
 See the [MAINTAINERS.md](MAINTAINERS.md) document for the full list of maintainer responsibilities.